artstep00/active-directory-home-lab/README.md

 Created and linked the `Workstations - Logon Banner` Group Policy Object to the `WORKSTATIONS` OU.

-After refreshing GP on `CLIENT01`, I verified the applied computer policies with: `gpresult /r /scope computer`
+After refreshing Group Policy on `CLIENT01`, I verified the applied computer policies with:

+`gpresult /r /scope computer`

-The output confirmed that `CLIENT01` received the `Workstations - Logon Banner` GPO from `DC01.lab.example.com`,
+The output confirmed that `CLIENT01` received the `Workstations - Logon Banner` GPO from `DC01.lab.example.com`.

 It also confirmed that the `CLIENT01` computer object was located in the expected OU:

 `OU=WORKSTATIONS,OU=HOMELAB,DC=lab,DC=example,DC=com`

 ![Group Policy Verification](screenshots/08-gpo-update.png)

 ## 9. Group Policy Result

-Once `Workstations - Logon Banner` GPO was applied to `CLIENT01`, the configured security notice appeared before sign-in.
+After the `Workstations - Logon Banner` GPO was applied to `CLIENT01`, the configured security notice appeared before sign-in.

-This confirmed that the workstation successfully received and enforced the GP setting from the domain.
+This confirmed that the workstation successfully received and enforced the Group Policy setting from the domain.

 ![Logon Banner GPO Result](screenshots/09-logon-banner.png)